cognitivesleep/cognitivesleep.github.io/README.md

 - Speakers or Headphones
 - And a Spotify Premium Account

-_*We require participants to have a Spotify Premium account, though if you're currently without one, there's no need to worry.
+_*We require participants to have a Spotify Premium account, though if you currently don't have one, there's no need to worry.
 As part of our incentive towards fellow porticipants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared with us.
 This is done in order to further increase the current scientific knowledge available surrounding the topic at hand)._

 ## Procedure: